soeirosantos/cloud-endpoints-gke-container-native-lb/README.md

 # Google Cloud Endpoints in GKE wiht Container-native Load Balancing

-In this experiment, we extend the [Getting started with Cloud Endpoints for GKE with ESP with OpenAPI](https://cloud.google.com/endpoints/docs/openapi/get-started-kubernetes-engine) documentation guide to provide an example of how to configure HTTPS between the LB and the ESP and also how to use Container-native Load Balancing.
+In this experiment, we extend the [Getting started with Cloud Endpoints for GKE with ESP](https://cloud.google.com/endpoints/docs/openapi/get-started-kubernetes-engine) documentation guide to provide an example of how to configure HTTPS between the LB and the ESP and also how to use Container-native Load Balancing.
 Additionally, the Open API configuration provides examples of how to configure different types of `securityDefinitions` using Cloud